 If a lack of energy is the culprit behind your lack of mobility then you may want to consider making some adjustments to your diet to compensate.
 Many times the change in seasons can result in a Vitamin D deficiency – so pick up some fortified orange juice and start your day off right.
 You can also consider adding more B6 and B12 to your daily intake which will help increase energy levels and reduce fatigue.
 If you are a vegan, a good source of B12 is fortified rice milk, and B6 has many sources including chickpeas, baked potatoes, and rice bran.

-4. Find a Sport
+4. Find an outdoor Sport

 It doesn't really matter how you decide to keep fit this winter, the important thing is that you take action!
 The hardest part is to get started, but once you do, it's much easier to keep up with a new routine.
 Now get moving and start this year off right!